abhik2712/Apriori-Algorithm/README.md

 - Sentence :"Not as Advertised"
 - Output : Negative review with 55.76 % Accuracy
 - The model performed quite better than the previous with predicting actual sentiment although with quite less accuracy.

+### Model 3:
+- Performed Text Preprocessing using Tf-Idf vectorizer method.
+- Implemented a simple neural network module using two hidden layers.
+- The output layer is a dense layer with 5 output units(representing 5 scores for reviews).